LamTS72/RAG_AcademicDocument/README.md

 # RAG with Mistral 7B Instruct-v0.2

 This project implements a Retrieval-Augmented Generation (RAG) system using the Mistral 7B language model.
-The project structure is organized to separate the core logic into reusable components and includes documentation for ease of use and extension.
+The project structure is organized to separate the core logic into reusable components and includes a user-friendly chat interface for interacting with the RAG system.
 <p align="center"> <img width = "100%" height = "100%" src="imgs/image.png"/>  </p>